 The movement in the IJB's reserves and the makeup of that reserve is detailed below.

 In summary the balance in the IJB's reserves on 31/3/2022 is £23,511,000.
-This is made up of

-£9,703,000 for COVID-19 costs, £7,938,000 for earmarked reserves and £5,870,000 of general reserves.
+This is made up of £9,703,000 for COVID-19 costs, £7,938,000 for earmarked reserves and £5,870,000 of general reserves.
 It is expected that the COVID-19 reserve will be utilised during 2022/23.

-Elements of the general reserve are for very specific projects and the IJB will be encouraging the partners to progress these projects, however some elements (for example Additional Capacity in Care at Home) will support broader work and the IJB is committed to ensuring that the earmarked funds which can be appropriately used to develop the IJB's services are used in that way.
+The earmarked reserves are for very specific projects and the IJB will be encouraging the partners to progress these projects, however some elements (for example Additional Capacity in Care at Home) will support broader work and the IJB is committed to ensuring that the earmarked funds which can be appropriately used to develop the IJB's services are used in that way.
+More detail on the earmarked reserves is shared below and within the notes to the accounts.

 The IJB's general reserve is now in excess of the target set by the IJB's Reserves Policy.
-The IJB is considering how elements of that reserve can be used, albeit non-recurrently, to further develop work that will support the delivery of the Strategic Plan.
+The Reserves Policy sets a prudent level of general reserve to hold to be 2% of the IJBs revenue budget.
+This level of general reserve would allow the IJB a degree of flexibility and financial resilience.
+The IJB is considering how the general reserve balance above this threshold can be used, albeit non-recurrently, to further develop work that will support the delivery of the Strategic Plan.